What Causes Carrots to Be Deformed?

 Carrots are the edible taproot of the carrot plant aka Daucus carota.
-In a perfect world our carrots are long slender straight, and tasty.
+In a perfect world, our carrots are long slender straight, and tasty.

-Odd shaped and misshapen carrots are not necessarily inedible, sometimes a tad woody, fibrous and not as sweet, but still edible, they are just ‘special’.
+Deformed and misshapen carrots are not necessarily inedible, sometimes a tad woody, fibrous, and not as sweet, but still edible, they are just ‘special’.

 Carrots that have to expend energy to grow through rocky and compacted soil will frequently split and become deformed.

 The soil should also be relatively loose, not compacted.
 The less energy the plant devotes to forcing its way through hard soil the more remains for producing a quality carrot.

-Be sure to adequately space your carrots to allow room for growth at their expected full mature stature, spacing is generally listed on the seed packet for the particular cultivar you are growing..
+Be sure to adequately space your carrots to allow room for growth at their expected full mature stature, spacing is generally listed on the seed packet for the particular cultivar you are growing.

 The soil should be worked enough to remove any physical obstruction to root development.

 Carrots affected by nematodes appear hairy with galls and swellings on the main feeder root as well as the hairy capillary roots.
-In addition nematodes generally affect a larger portion of the crop than just a few random carrots.
+In addition, nematodes generally affect a larger portion of the crop than just a few random carrots.

 Chemical treatments for nematodes by small scale back yard gardeners is not advisable.
 Not only are the chemicals involved toxic they are also costly.
-Costly to your pocket book and the environment.
+Costly to your pocketbook and the environment.

-Aster yellows or Phytoplasma aster is caused by a bacteria that over winters in perennial weeds and is spread by Leaf Hoppers.
-It affects many different plant species in the vegetable garden it can ruin not only carrots but lettuce, onions, parsley and celery as well.
+Aster yellows or Phytoplasma aster is caused by a bacteria that overwinters in perennial weeds and is spread by Leaf Hoppers.
+It affects many different plant species in the vegetable garden it can ruin not only carrots but lettuce, onions, parsley, and celery as well.
 One of the symptoms is deformed roots and hairy capillary roots.

 The disease also reduces the size and quality of the roots.
 The carrots are malformed and develop many hairy secondary roots.
-Infected roots are tough, off-flavor and lighter in color.
+Infected roots are tough, off-flavor, and lighter in color.